- Overview of Billing and Payments Process

-Users can create line item payment allocations under Payments>Payments screen.
+Users can create line item payment allocations under the Payments>Payments screen.

 Click on the 'Allocate' link on the far right of the payment line.

-Here you'll see a pop-up window appear with 'Line Item Allocations' link against each invoice listed.
+A pop-up window appears with the 'Line Item Allocations' link against each invoice listed.
 Clicking on that will access the line item allocations screen.

 Note: This screen is independent of payment processing.
-Allocations take place after you have received the payment, the amount is in the system, and is ready to be distributed to the different components of an invoice.
+Allocations occur after you have received the payment, the amount is in the system, and it is ready to be distributed to the different components of an invoice.

 Under the line item allocations screen, payments are divided into multiple buckets.
-Each bucket has its own payment allocated by default, based upon its old amount.
+Each bucket has its own payment allocated by default, based on its old amount.